rishikeshsreehari/personal-blog/content/now.md

 - Trying to revive [10+1 Things](https://rishikesh.substack.com/) a newsletter I started few years back.
 - Working onsd some [side projects](/projects)!

+This is a test to see if now logic works!

 ### Now in Numbers

 {{< now_tiles >}}